-Pregnancy Week 37: What changes are occurring with your body?
+What changes are occurring with your body at 37 weeks pregnant?

-Pregnancy Week 37: How big is your baby?
+How big is your baby at 37 weeks?

-Pregnancy Week 37: What should you plan for this week?
+What should you plan for pregnancy week 37?

-You should be finishing up childbirth classes and taking care of any other preparations for the baby.
-Make sure your bags are packed, and you may want to try a test run to the hospital just to be on the safe side.
+You should be finishing up childbirth classes and taking care of any other preparations for your baby.
+Make sure your bags are packed, and you may want to practice driving to the hospital just to be on the safe side.

 Tips for making your pregnancy better:

-Basically you are in a waiting game from this point on.
-However, just because you do not know when the big day will come, this does not mean that you cannot prepare now.
-If there are any last minute preparations that need to be completed before the arrival of your baby, now is a good time to finish these up.
-Some women also like to make sure that things are in order, such as the house or apartment being clean.
+Basically, you are in a waiting game from this point on.
+However, just because you do not know when the big day will come, this does not mean you cannot prepare now.
+If there are any last-minute preparations that need to be completed before the arrival of your baby, now is a good time to finish these up.
+Some women also like to make sure things are in order, including cleaning the house or apartment.

-When you first arrive back at home with the baby, things can be quite chaotic.
-To better prepare yourself for this transition, it can be a good idea to have a supply of take-out menus available so that a quick dinner can be ordered.
-Maybe you love to cook and prepare several meals that can be frozen and eaten once you and the baby are back at home.
+When you first arrive back at home with your baby, life may feel quite chaotic.
+To better prepare yourself for this transition, it can be a good idea to have a supply of take-out menus available so a quick dinner can be ordered.
+Maybe you love to cook and can prepare several meals that can be frozen and eaten once you and the baby are back at home.

-Is there anything that you can help your partner with during these last couple of weeks?
-Has she repeatedly asked you to put together the crib or finish painting the nursery?
-Perhaps it is another household chore that she would like you to do or needs your assistance with.
-Maybe you have done a great job in keeping up with her “honey-do” list, and you just need to take her out for one last “date” before the baby comes.
+Is there anything you can help your partner with when she’s 37 weeks pregnant?
+Has she repeatedly asked you to put the crib together or finish painting the nursery?
+Perhaps there is another household chore she would like you to do or needs your assistance with.
+Or maybe you have done a great job in keeping up with her “honey-do” list, and you just need to take her out for one last “date” before the baby comes.